Skip to main content

 Food eaten from a food service provider

 • If you have an allergic reaction when eating out or from take away food and you told the staff about your allergy when ordering, it is important to report the food business to your state health department AFTER you have managed the emergency and recovered from the allergic reaction.
-Even if you have been served your allergen after it was declared, but did not eat the food, this can be reported.

 • Investigating a reaction is important as it will help to reduce the risk of the same mistake being made again.